codelucas/codelucas.com/_posts/2013-06-06-top-5-programming-mistakes.md

 }
 {% endhighlight %}

-Not understanding how reference types works also contributes to a lack of understanding of the pass by reference &amp; value protocols. <u>I've met someone who thought that Strings were primitive in Java.</u> Hiccups in something like distinguishing reference types can cause large and subtle errors.
+Not understanding how reference types works also contributes to a lack of understanding of the pass by reference &amp; value protocols.
+I've met someone who thought that Strings were primitive in Java.
+Hiccups in something like distinguishing reference types can cause large and subtle errors.

 ###3.
 Lacking of Memory awareness - bits, bytes, fundamentals